 Six of Swords

-The sixth card in the suit of Swords is a positive card.
-It is more positive than the other cards in the suit and this can be a period of time that you are ready for change and that you are going to grow in life.
+The sixth card in the suit of Swords is positive.
+It is more positive than the other cards in the suit, and this can be a period that you are ready for change and that you are going to grow in life.
+Growth is sometimes painful, but it will be worth it in the end.

-The Six of Swards means traveling and being responsible for some change.
+The Six of Swords means traveling and being responsible for some change.

 Seven of Swords

 The seventh card in the suit of Swords is the Seven of Swords.
 This card symbolizes all possibilities.
-Do not jump into conclusions with your life.
+Do not jump to conclusions about your life.
+It can be a good thing to learn to step back and assess a situation without immediately reacting.

 The Seven of Swords represents someone stealing and being deceptive.